 Perfect for kids who love history.
 Check out What's Up, Doc?
 The Animation Art of Chuck Jones.
 He is responsible for creating Bugs Bunny, Daffy Duck and the crew (through April 26).

 Check out the planetarium or catch "Humpback Whales" in the Omni Theater.

 Fort Worth Museum of Science and History, 1600 Gendy Street, Fort Worth, TX 76107.
 817-255-9300

 What: Explore the rugged beauty and discover a sanctuary for endangered species.
-You can purchase feed for the animals and snacks for yourself.
-Fossil Rim will open a half hour early at 8 a.m. during Spring Break.
-Avoid the crowds and feed all the exotics early.
-Be in line by 9 a.m. and receive a free bag of feed (a $7.95 value).
+You can purchase feed for the animals and snacks for yourself and avoid the crowds and feed all the exotics early.
+Be in line at 9 a.m. and receive a free bag of feed.
 Greet the wild residents during breakfast.
 See how playful they are early in the morning and you can avoid the Spring Break crowds.

 Where: Less than an hour from Fort Worth at 2155 County Road 2008, Glen Rose, TX 76043.

 18 of 31